alanstevens/CoreLogging/README.md

 There is also a generic `ICoreLogger<T>` which you should use on your constructor for dependency injection..

 ## Static Logger
 While injecting an `ICoreLogger` is neat and testable, putting the interface on every constructor gets old fast.
-I wat logging available everywhere.
+I want logging available everywhere.
 My first step in that direction is a static logger class called `ApplicationLogger`.
 Static classes can be tricky to test. but `ApplicationLogger` is safe to call at test time.
 If  `Initialize()` is never called, the logging methods are no-op.

 Call the `ApplictionLogger` like so:
 ``` C#